-The fostering team receives a variety of different placement types from different Local Authorities across London, the South East, Surrey, Kent and Sussex.
+The fostering team receives a variety of different placement types from different Local Authorities across London, the South East, Surrey, Kent and Sussex, as well as Nationwide Authorities.

 SHORT TERM AND EMERGENCY FOSTERING

 Short term foster carers look after a child or young person for a limited period of time while arrangements are made for the child to return to their birth family or to an alternative permanent placement.